Budibase/website/content/blog/alternatives/forms/index.md

 Uniquely, Budibase offers self-hosted forms across all free and paid plans - alongside our cloud-based platform.
 You can deploy your solutions to your own infrastructure for maximal security.

-Check out our [forms page](https://budibase.com/forms/) to learn more about how Budibase empowers teams to build advanced forms on top of exiting data.
+Check out our [forms page](https://budibase.com/forms/) to learn more about how Budibase empowers teams to build advanced forms on top of existing data.

 ### JotForm